acesene/PSFvisual/README.md

 To use the tool, you will need to have Python 3 installed on your computer.
 PSFvisual requires the following libraries: numpy, PIL, astropy, matplotlib, and streamlit.

-After installing the required libraries, you can launch the tool by running the following command while you are in the folder containing the PSF_Visual.py file: streamlit run PSF_Visual.py
+After installing the required libraries, you can launch the tool locally by running the following command while you are in the folder containing the PSF_Visual.py file: streamlit run PSF_Visual.py

+Or you can use the link found [here](https://psfvisual.streamlit.app/)

 This will launch the tool in your web browser.